Davidson College: Student organizations

 Davidson offers over 150 student organizations on campus, including arts & culture organizations, performance groups, sports groups, political organizations, gender and sexuality groups, religious organizations, and social action groups.
 The Student Activities Office encourages and is available for students wishing to develop an organization not yet established at Davidson.

 Greek life and eating houses

 The fraternity and eating house system at Davidson is known as Patterson Court.
-There are several sororities and sororities at Davidson College.
+There are several fraternities and eating houses at Davidson College.
 Approximately 80% of the female students and 40% of male students belong to a fraternity or an eating house.

 College Farm

 The Farm at Davidson College supplies local, organic produce to students through the college's Dining Services operation.
 The farm covers three acres and is a stand-alone, business-based unit of the college.

 Royal Shakespeare Company residencies

 In 2002, the Royal Shakespeare Company performed William Shakespeare's The Merchant of Venice in residency at Davidson College, the RSC's second residency at a US college or university.
 The performance inaugurated the Duke Family Performance Hall.
 In March 2005, the RSC returned to Davidson and was in residency for most of the month, performing The Two Gentlemen of Verona and Julius Caesar by William Shakespeare, as well as numerous educational activities, many of which were open to the general public.
 In February 2006, their artists directed scenes from Shakespeare's plays and other theatrical materials inspired by Shakespeare, entitled For Every Passion, Something, with Davidson students as actors.
 The productions Infinite Variety and For Every Passion Something were presented at the Edinburgh Festival Fringe in Edinburgh, Scotland.
 In February 2007, the Royal Shakespeare Company performed Shakespeare's Pericles and The Winter's Tale, as well as Roy Williams's Days of Significance, in the Duke Family Performance Hall.
 In 2008, the RSC conducted educational programs, similar to those they presented in 2006.
 Also during this residency, playwright Rona Munro developed a new play, Little Eagles.